Shirley Yeung: Career

 She was the winner of the 2001 Miss Hong Kong Pageant contest.
 She had been the favourite among audiences since the very beginning of the competition.
 She won six awards and she currently holds the record for the most awards won by Miss Hong Kong.
 Yeung participated in Miss Chinese International 2002, where she made the top 5.
 Yeung began her career with TVB short afterwards.
 Her first drama was The Threat of Love 2, playing the third female lead, where she played different characters for each episode.
 She went on to play significant roles in dramas throughout the 2000s including Angels of Mission and Always Ready.

 She left TVB in 2014 and expanded her career to Mainland China.

 Personal life

 Shirley met actor Gregory Lee in 2002 on the set of Blade Heart.
 They dated until 2011 when Yeung announced their break-up at a public event.
 Shortly after the break-up, she dated Andy Ng which lasted 3 months.
-In 2012, her private life came under media scrutiny after she chose not to reveal the identity of her daughter's father to the public after Yeung announced on Weibo that she had given birth to daughter, Krystal, who takes her surname, Yeung.
+In 2012, her private life came under media scrutiny after she chose not to reveal the identity of her daughter's father to the public after Yeung announced on Weibo that she had given birth to daughter.